kevin36524/ChatGPTMail/README.md

 ## Credit

-This project is derived from by [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension)
+This project is derived from [wong2/chat-gpt-google-extension](https://github.com/wong2/chat-gpt-google-extension)